The pandemic has shifted how we stay organized.

 It’s best to use two words or less for each tag you set up.
 Longer tag names will get too granular and specific, and ultimately may not help you find the broad categories you’re looking for.

-So, for example, avoid tags such as “summer 2021 tax reports.”
-Instead set up your tag system as “summer 2021” > “tax reports”
+So, for example, avoid tags such as “second quarter 2021 tax reports.”
+Instead set up your tag system as “ 2021 taxes” > “tax reports” > “second quarter”.

 5. Color code your tag folders

 Most of us are highly visual.
 Adding a color code to your tagging system can make it even easier to find what you’re looking for.
 You can easily color code folders in Google Drive by right clicking the folder and then selecting change color.

 We recommend saving color coding for your highest order categories.
 While Google Drive offers up to 24 different shades, adding a unique color to each tag may quickly become overwhelming and hard to remember.
 This is meant to help your organization, not make things feel more chaotic.